-Unlike many other electrochemical techniques, which are limited to the diffusion layer, bulk electrolysis (sometimes referred to just ‘electrolysis’) changes the composition of the bulk solution.
+Where many other electrochemical techniques are limited to the diffusion layer, bulk electrolysis (often referred to as electrolysis) changes the whole composition of the bulk solution.
 Bulk electrolysis experiments aim to generate a quantitative conversion such that the amount of substrate consumed is directly proportional to the total consumed charge.
-This is in contrast to techniques like cyclic voltammetry in which the amount of substance consumed/produced is insignificant.
-Bulk electrolysis also uses milliamperes of currents as opposed to microamperes or even nanoamperes in non-bulk electrolytic processes.
+This is in contrast to techniques such as cyclic voltammetry where the amount of substance consumed or produced is insignificant.
+Bulk electrolysis also uses milliamperes of current as opposed to microamperes or even nanoamperes in non-bulk electrolytic processes.

 The reaction rate in bulk electrolysis is limited by the rate of mass transfer between the substrate and the surface of the electrode.
-For this reason, bulk electrolysis is generally performed with large counter and working electrodes (typically two orders of magnitude larger than those used in cyclic voltammetry or for other voltammetric techniques) to give a favourable ratio of electrode area to solution volume.
-To further aid with mass transfer, the solution is usually stirred.
+For this reason, bulk electrolysis is generally performed with large counter and working electrodes.
+These are typically two orders of magnitude larger than those used in cyclic voltammetry or for other voltammetric techniques.
+This gives a favourable ratio of electrode area to solution volume.
+To further aid mass transfer, the solution is usually stirred.

 From simple equipment to high-tech apparatuses, bulk electrolysis can be carried out with many types of instrumentation.
 However, all electrolysis setups need to include: